RicardoStephen/iCar/README.md

 different pair of motors was used so the two wheels could be controlled independently.

-**H-Bridge** The schematic for the h-bridges can be seen in *Figure 3*.
-Ideally, N-MOSFETs would have been used for their higher switching speeds, efficiency, and power ratings.
+**H-Bridge** The schematic for the h-bridges can be seen in *Figure 3*; the associated schem file was designed using gEDA.
+For an ideal h-bridge, N-MOSFETs would have been used for their higher switching speeds, efficiency, and power ratings.
 However, none were available, so a heterogeneous set of NPN and PNP transistors were used instead.

 **Power Supply** Three 9V batteries with a common ground were used to power the vehicle.
 One battery powered the PSoC board, and the other two were each sent